alan-turing-institute/data-safe-haven/processes/provider-overview.md

 * The time window during which dataset can be transferred
 * The networks from which it can be transferred

-A time limited or one-time access token, providing write-only access to the secure transfer volume should be granted to the Dataset Provider Representative via the web framework to deposit the dataset.
+To deposit the dataset, a time limited or one-time access token, providing write-only access to the secure transfer volume, should be granted via the web framework to the Dataset Provider Representative.

 Software library distributions
 ------------------------------

 Maintainers of shared research computing environments face a difficult challenge in keeping research algorithm libraries and platforms up to date - and in many cases these conflict.
-The use of single-project virtual environments opens another possibility: downloading the software as neeeded for the project from package managers such as the Python package index.
-To achieve this in a secure environment, without access to the external internet, requires maintainance of mirrors of package repositories inside the environment.
+The use of single-project virtual environments opens another possibility: downloading the software as needed for the project from package managers such as the Python package index.
+To achieve this in a secure environment, without access to the external internet, requires maintenance of mirrors of package repositories inside the environment.

 Use of package mirrors inside the environment means that the set of default installed packages can be kept to a minimum, reducing the likelihood of encountering package-conflict problems and saving on